Woman on a ridge in a mountain range.

 Are you ready to grow your career?

-HRA is seeking an Archaeologist 2 in our Spokane, Washington, office to join our collaborative team of experts.
-This is a hybrid position that requires a minimum of two days in the office.
+HRA is seeking an Archaeologist 2 to join our collaborative team in Spokane, Washington.
+This hybrid role includes a minimum of two in-office days, with regular fieldwork throughout the Pacific Northwest and western U.S.

 What you’ll be doing:

 As an Archaeologist 2, you will be a field director who leads fieldwork and acts as lead author on technical reports.
-You will perform research, fieldwork, laboratory, and writing as part of a high-performing, collaborative project team.
-Preference will be given to candidates with experience working for consulting firms as a field director and/or lead author.
+You will perform research, fieldwork, laboratory tasks, and writing as part of a high-performing project team.

 Why you’ll love working at HRA:

-• Voluntary benefits such as vision, dental, and voluntary life at reduced rates.
+• Voluntary benefits such as vision, dental, and life insurance at reduced rates

 Who you are:

 You are a CRM professional looking to grow your career in a supportive and collaborative environment while actively participating in driving projects to success.
-You have a knack for developing positive relationships with all levels of the organization and clients.
+You have a knack for developing positive relationships with all levels of the organization.

-• A Master’s degree or PhD in Anthropology or a closely related field with an Archaeology emphasis.
+• A minimum of a Master’s degree in Anthropology or a closely related field with an Archaeology emphasis

-• Prepared a Master’s thesis or doctoral dissertation.
+• Completion of a Master’s thesis or doctoral dissertation

-• Completed an accredited field school (or have equivalent experience).
+• Completion of an accredited field school (or equivalent experience)

-• Demonstrated experience acting as lead author on both survey and testing/evaluation reports for work in Washington.
+• Experience as lead author on both survey and testing/evaluation reports for work in the western U.S.

-• Preferred experience: demonstrated reporting experience with multiple regulatory nexuses.
+• Preferred experience: reporting experience in the Pacific Northwest; reporting experience with multiple regulatory nexuses

 You also have: